Ben Quad

-Ben Quad is an American emo band from Oklahoma City founded in 2018.
+Ben Quad is an American emo band from Oklahoma City.
+Formed in 2018, they released their debut album I'm Scared That's All There Is in 2022.
+On November 14, 2025, they released their second album, Wisher.
+The album's announcement was accompanied by the first single, "It's Just A Title".
 The band is named for Star Wars character Ben Quadinaros.

-Formed in 2018, they released their debut album I'm Scared That's All There Is in 2022.
-In September 2025, they announced their second album, Wisher, would be released on November 14.
-The announcement was accompanied by the first single, "It’s Just A Title".